tlent/felix-and-pearl-bots/README.md

 - AI-generated content using Claude
 - Rich content with links to learn more about each national day
 - Test mode for verifying functionality without sending messages
+- Automated deployment to Raspberry Pi with scheduled daily execution

 ## Setup